-Our first choice would have to be Indre By (Copenhagen’s Old Town), which is the city center and home to an unbelievable amount of Copenhagen attractions to enjoy!
+Our first choice would have to be Indre By (Copenhagen’s Old Town), which is the city centre and home to an unbelievable amount of Copenhagen attractions to enjoy!
 The main shopping street of Stroget runs through it and you’ll also find the incredible National Museum of Denmark here!

-Our next option is the Latin Quarter, which is conveniently central, with a prime spot near the city center, with a ton of budget-friendly accommodation options as well!
+Our next option is the Latin Quarter, which is conveniently central, with a prime spot near the city centre, with a ton of budget-friendly accommodation options as well!
 The Latin Quarter is filled with trendy bars, boutiques and eateries – perfect for a taste of Copenhagen.

 Our Favorite Hostel – Steel House Copenhagen